zayamatias/retroscraper/README.md

 #### Scan remote system

 --remote USER PASSWORD : will search the local network for an available retropie system and scrap it.
-For the moment it only works if SSH is enabled in the remote system.
+If you put teh wrong credentials, it will default to SMB (as well as if SSH is not enabled in the remote system)

 #### CLI Specific flags: